-We have over 500 employees based at our sites and at home.
+We have around 500 employees, based either on our sites or hybrid working.

 Our manufacturing requirements remain limited, focusing on research and development.
 Our supply chain therefore comprises suppliers of goods and/ or services required for the continued development of our technologies, the safe operation and maintenance of our facilities, and the provision of engineering support to our partners.